Clinical scientists working in immunology play a critical role in diagnosing and managing immune system disorders

 Qualifications

-Training to become a clinical scientist working in immunology is done via the NHS Scientist Training Programme (STP), a three-year, full-time, work-based learning and training programme that also includes academic study at Masters level.
+To become a clinical scientist in immunology, you will usually complete the NHS Scientist Training Programme (STP), a three-year, full-time, work-based learning and training programme that also includes academic study at Masters level.

-To apply to the programme you'll need either a first or 2:1 undergraduate degree or an integrated Masters degree in a subject such as:
+Entry requirements include a first or 2:1 undergraduate degree or an integrated Masters degree in a relevant physiological sciences subject, such as:

 • biomedical sciences